-Em Ford’s viral beauty video You Look Disgusting made seismic waves across the internet in 2015, whether you were part of the online beauty community or not.
-Currently at 26 million views, the video, which explores the sharp difference in comments made on Em’s posts with and without makeup, was shown on BBC, trended on Twitter, and inspired headlines in newspapers across the globe.
+Em Ford’s viral beauty video YOU LOOK DISGUSTING made seismic waves across the internet in 2015, whether you were part of the online beauty community or not.
+Currently at 26 million views, the video – which explores the sharp difference in comments made on Em’s posts with and without makeup – was shown on the BBC, trended on Twitter, and inspired headlines in newspapers across the globe.

-It has not been an easy journey.
-As a person who has had acne for her entire career on YouTube, Em is more aware than most of how comments made about your appearance can easily build you up – or break you down.
+Em’s has not been an easy journey.
+As a person who has had acne for her entire career on YouTube, she is more aware than most of how comments made about your appearance can easily build you up – or break you down.

 Oh younger Em, if only you could see how much you’re going to do for all of us in the future.